-> Head of Product at Monito Joined over 3 years ago
+Head of Product at Monito Joined almost 4 years ago

 For those who don't want to read the whole post, my argument is that when working with the Design Thinking approach in the context of an early stage startup, it's sometimes faster, cheaper and more effective to start the iteration cycle directly at the ideation-prototype phase, then test and implement your ideas, before circling back to the "understand" phase once you have more material on which to base your user research.